-Materiality for planning purposes has been set at £2.5 million, which equates to 1% of 2017-18 budgeted gross expenditure.
-Materiality will be revised once draft financial statements for 2017-18 are received.
+Materiality for planning purposes has been set at £1.9 million, which equates to 1% of 2017-18 gross expenditure.
+Materiality will be revised once draft financial statements for 2018-19 are received.

-We design our procedures to detect errors in specific accounts at a lower level of precision.
+We design our procedures to detect errors in specific accounts at a lower level of precision, being £1.4 million (75% materiality).

-Reporting to the audit and performance systems committee
+Reporting to the Audit and Performance Committee

-Whilst our audit procedures are designed to identify misstatements which are material to our opinion on the financial statements as a whole, we nevertheless report to the Audit and Performance Systems Committee any unadjusted misstatements of lesser amounts to the extent that these are identified by our audit work.
+Whilst our audit procedures are designed to identify misstatements which are material to our opinion on the financial statements as a whole, we nevertheless report to the Audit and Performance Committee any unadjusted misstatements of lesser amounts to the extent that these are identified by our audit work.

-Under ISA 260(UK&I) 'Communication with those charged with governance', we are obliged to report uncorrected omissions or misstatements other than those which are 'clearly trivial' to those charged with governance.
-ISA 260 (UK&I) defines 'clearly trivial' as matters that are clearly inconsequential, whether taken individually or in aggregate and whether judged by any quantitative or qualitative criteria.
+Under ISA 260, we are obliged to report uncorrected omissions or misstatements other than those which are 'clearly trivial' to those charged with governance.
+ISA 260 defines 'clearly trivial' as matters that are clearly inconsequential, whether taken individually or in aggregate and whether judged by any quantitative or qualitative criteria.

-In the context of the Board, we propose that an individual difference could normally be considered to be clearly trivial if it is less than £0.125 million.
+In the context of the Board, we propose that an individual difference could normally be considered to be clearly trivial if it is less than £0.095 million.

-If management have corrected material misstatements identified during the course of the audit, we will consider whether those corrections should be communicated to the Audit and Performance Systems Committee to assist it in fulfilling its governance responsibilities.
+If management have corrected material misstatements identified during the course of the audit, we will consider whether those corrections should be communicated to the Audit and Performance Committee to assist it in fulfilling its governance responsibilities.